-This unit is equipped with A/C Swagelok® fittings (Option YF7) on the liquid tube (high pressure) and the suction (low pressure) return tube.
-These fittings are designed to accept matching threaded fittings.
-The connection of a rear A/C system requires a discharge, evacuation and recharge of the A/C system.
+This unit may be equipped with A/C quick-connect fittings (Option YF7) on the liquid tube (high pressure) and the suction (low pressure) return tube.
+These fittings are designed to accept matching Aeroquip connecting fittings attached to pre-charged lines.
+This allows a one time only connection to the O.E.M. charged A/C system without having to discharge, evacuate and recharge for the connection of a rear A/C system.